kfaheem/backpack/DataEngineerNanoDegree/Capstone/README.md

 * Source 1: **`Covid19API`** -

-Each document from the Covid19API is rendered into the following data structure before it posted to Elasticsearch -
+Each document from Covid19API is rendered into the following data structure before it is posted to Elasticsearch -

     {
         "op_type": "update",